 July: Ozu office opened in Ozu city, Ehime Prefecture.

 October: Heidelberg DI printing machine installed and on-demand printing launched.

 July: multimedia department (now digital media team) established.

-In modern Japanese history, there are said to have been three major revolutions.
-The first revolution is the Meiji Restoration, the second is the end of the Second World War, and the third is the IT revolution and the spread of the Internet.
+In modern Japanese history, three revolutions are said to have taken place.
+The first is the Meiji Restoration, the second is the end of the Second World War, and the third is the IT revolution and the spread of the internet.